 - 468 different flashcards covering 400 generic drug categories.

-- Very simple and easy to follow the design.
+- Very simple and easy-to-follow the design.

 - Precise information.

-- 100% accurate information as cards are based on the content from Davis Drug Guide for nurse
+- 100% accurate information as cards are based on the content from the Davis Drug Guide for nurse

-- Index with alphabetical order
+- Index in alphabetical order